iamshadmirza/TheNextBigWriter/GitHub/Confusing Terms in the Git Terminology.md

 >git pull incorporates changes from a remote repository into the current branch.

 **git fetch** is the command that tells your local git to retrieve the latest meta-data info from the original yet doesn’t do any file transferring.
-It’s more like just checking to see if there are any changes available. **git pull** on the other hand does that AND copies those changes from the remote repository.
+It’s more like just checking to see if there are any changes available. **git pull**, on the other hand **`git fetch`** and **applies the changes from the remote repository to the local repository**.

 ![fetch vs pull](https://i.stack.imgur.com/nWYnQ.png)
 source: [https://stackoverflow.com](https://stackoverflow.com)